papitz/PSYS23DocuPHDG/README.md

 ## Documentation

 Documentation can be viewed [here](https://papitz.github.io/PSYS23DocuPHDG/).
-To generate it you need to push to github since it is hosted as a github page.
+To generate it you need to push to GitHub since it is hosted as a github page.
-Any push to any Github branch will genereate the Documentation.
+Any push to any GitHub branch will generate the Documentation.

 ## Build